-The polypores are among the most common, widespread, and easily identifiable groups of wild mushrooms, with some excellent edible species and no poisonous ones, a great group for new mushroomers to study.
+The polypores are among the most common, widespread, and easily identifiable groups of wild mushrooms, with some excellent edible species, and only one poisonous species, Hapalopilus nidulans, which to hard and woody to eat, so this is a great group for new mushroomers to study.

 Polypores have three features that, in combination, make them distinct: